DeepDoge/typesharp/README.md

-# type++
+# type#
-An experimental language with a type system on steroids, inspired by TypeScript and Rust.
+An experimental language with a type system on steroids, inspired by TypeScript, Rust and C#.
 It will change how you code, maybe will create its own Programming paradigm

 - At first I was trying to make an LSP but that's hard this early, so just gonna make my own WebApp text editor IDE for the language.
 Easier than dealing with LSP.